Hintalo Wajirat: History

-Tigray War

-On 21 December 2020, an EEPA report mentioned 21 destroyed tanks, armoured cars, and BM-21 rocket launchers.
-The imagery was taken along the road between May Keyih and Hiwane in Hintalo-Wajirat woreda.
-The vehicles were destroyed by the Tigray Defence Forces, while returning from Mohoni to Mekelle trying to escape from fighting on the southern front.

 Overview

 High points in this woreda include Amba Aradam, an amba or mountain north of Hintalo.
 Rivers include the Samre, which rises in Hintalo Wajirat.
 Local points of interest include the church of Mariam Nazara, built on ruins which local tradition asserts was a palace of 44 chambers built by Emperor Amda Seyon.
 The remaining ten rock-pillars and four chambers with roofs made of oval-shaped brick attest to the splendid nature of the building in its heyday.

 On 7 May 2009, the Ethiopian Electric Power Corporation and the French Agence Française de Développement signed a financing agreement amounting to 210 million Euros to build the Ashegoda Wind Power Project, located 20 kilometers southwest of Mekelle.
 This plant would have an installation capacity of 120 MW, along with an annual energy production of 400 to 450 GwH.
 The project timeline stated that the first phase would take 16 months to complete and yield 30 MW, while the entire project, which will be in three phases, would be finalized in 36 months.
 The project was completed at the end of October, 2013.
 Wind farm has 84 turbines with capacity of 120 MW making it biggest wind farm of Ethiopia.